 Registrants must always adhere to relevant privacy legislation, and not just when providing virtual care.
 Specific legislation that is applicable to your provision of virtual care depends on your context.

-In BC, the Freedom of Information and Protection of Privacy Act (FIPPA) sets out the access and privacy rights of individuals as they relate to the public sector, and would apply to those registrants working in schools, hospitals, and other public sector employment roles.
+In BC, the Freedom of Information and Protection of Privacy Act (FOIPPA) sets out the access and privacy rights of individuals as they relate to the public sector, and applies to those registrants working in schools, hospitals, and other public sector employment roles.
+On March 26, 2020, the BC Government issued a Ministerial Order under FOIPPA that temporarily enables broader use of communications tools for health care workers and other public sector staff during the COVID-19 pandemic.
+Read the Ministerial Order (PDF), which is in effect until June 30, 2020.

 The Personal Information Protection Act (PIPA) applies to any private sector organization (such as a business or corporation, union, political party, and not-for-profit) that collects, uses, and discloses the personal information of individuals in BC.
 PIPA also applies to any organization located within BC that collects, uses, or discloses personal information of any individual inside or outside of BC.